tmnestor/embedding_classifier_tuner/README.md

 `Predict.py` loads the trained model and makes predictions on new text data, adding predicted labels to the output.

+In this module, conformal prediction provides statistically guaranteed prediction sets rather than just point predictions.
+The ConformalPredictor class calibrates on training data to compute nonconformity scores (1 - confidence), then determines a threshold at the specified significance level (default 0.1).
+When making predictions, it includes all classes in the prediction set where the nonconformity score is below this threshold, ensuring that with 90% probability, the true class is contained within the set.
+This approach quantifies prediction uncertainty by producing prediction sets that vary in size based on the model's confidence - more confident predictions yield smaller sets, while uncertain predictions yield larger sets.
+The implementation in Predict.py automatically falls back to calibration if needed, saves calibration data for reuse, and includes the prediction sets alongside traditional point predictions, allowing users to make decisions with a statistical guarantee on error rates.

 ## Requirements

 - Python 3.10+